Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 The standard library provides primitive coroutine builders that are used to define all other coroutine builders.

-> Note: Some languages have hard-coded support for particular ways to create and start a coroutines that define how its execution and result are represented.
+> Note: Some languages have hard-coded support for particular ways to create and start a coroutines that define how their execution and result are represented.
 For example, `generate` _keyword_ may define a coroutine that returns a certain kind of iterable object, while `async` _keyword_ may define a coroutine that returns a certain kind of promise or task.
 Kotlin does not have keywords or modifiers to define and start a coroutine.
   Coroutine builders are simply functions defined in a library.